Holiday rentals in Runswick

 Other resorts may have more seaside amusements, galleries, and shops, but Runswick Bay is appealingly authentic and little-developed.
 Beach pursuits here mean hiring a paddleboard or kayak, poking around in rock pools, and fossil hunting, while its steep alleyways and streets of red-roofed cottages hide only a couple of places to buy a cup of tea or a pint.

-Top things to do in Runswick Bay
+What are the top things to do in Runswick?

 Fossil Hunting